Dev-iL/streamlit-ldap-authenticator/README.md

 ## More Examples

-### Addtional check with job title after ldap authentication completed
+### Additional check with job title after ldap authentication completed

 Create a new file title_login.py with the following code: